Provincial Employees Community Services Fund governing principles

-- Charitable receipts are not be issued for donations made at fundraising or gaming events, or for goods and services for fundraising events
+- Charitable receipts will not be issued for donations made at fundraising or gaming events, or for goods and services for fundraising events

 Companies may donate goods or services for prizes, or for supporting fundraising events but they will not receive charitable donation receipts.